jeswr/zkSPARQL-bench/README.md

 https://github.com/jeswr/zkSPARQL-bench/archive/refs/tags/vX.Y.Z.zip

-The benchmark can be directly downloaded and used
+The benchmark can be directly downloaded and used:

+- the dataset can be found in the credentials contained in dist/BENCHMARK_NAME/data-signed/
+- the `documentLoaderContent.json` gives all URL resolutions that need to be overridden when performing the benchmark

 ### Contributing